Operation Hellfire

 -|-

-The Hague calls itself 'the international city of peace and justice'.
-In Operation Hellfire, writers Joeri Heegstra and Max Wind pose the question: how far is the Netherlands willing to go to live up to those ideals?
+People have been working on international law in The Hague for more than 100 years, and there are approximately 500 international organizations in the city.
+The Hague therefore calls itself “the international city of peace and justice.”
+In Operation Hellfire, writers Joeri Heegstra and Max Wind ask the question: how far is the Netherlands willing to go to realize those ideals?

 Eric de Vroedt about Operation Hellfire: